02dahyun/mygraduateproject/README.md

 $ source ~/.zshrc

+# change the library name importing
 when you want to test the python code in librealsense/wrappers/python/examples

 you should change code to run
 import pyrealsense2 as rs  ->  import pyrealsense2.pyrealsense2 as rs

+when you have python3 and ubuntu server 22 to use rpi.gpio, you should install rpi.gpio package

+$ sudo apt-get install python3-rpi.gpio